abhishek-kumar-code/Redfish_Public/Specification.md

 On success, the Event Service shall return an HTTP status 201 (CREATED) and the Location header in the response shall contain a URI giving the location of the newly created subscription resource.
 The body of the response, if any, shall contain a representation of the subscription resource conforming to the "EventDestination" schema.
 Sending an HTTP GET to the subscription resource shall return the configuration of the subscription.
 Clients begin receiving events once a subscription has been registered with the service and do not receive events retroactively.
 Historical events are not retained by the service.

 * Services shall support "push" style eventing for all resources capable of sending events.
 * Services shall not "push" events (using HTTP POST) unless an event subscription has been created.
 Either the client or the service can terminate the event stream at any time by deleting the subscription.
-The service may delete a subscription if the number of delivery errors exceeds pre-configured thresholds.
+The service may delete a subscription if the number of delivery errors exceeds preconfigured thresholds.
-* Services shall respond to a request to create a subscription with an error if the request body is conflicting.
+* Services shall respond to a request to create a subscription with an error if the body of the request is conflicting.
 For instance, if parameters in the request are not supported, an HTTP status 400 shall be returned.
-* Services shall respond to a request to create a subscription with an error if the request body contains both `RegistryPrefixes` and `MessageIds`, and shall return an HTTP 400 status code.
+* Services shall respond to a request to create a subscription with an error if the body of the request contains both RegistryPrefixes and MessageIds, and shall return an HTTP status code of 400.
 These properties are considered mutually exclusive.
-* Services shall respond to a successful subscription with HTTP 201 status code and set the HTTP `Location` header to the address of a new subscription resource.
-Subscriptions are persistent and remain across event service restarts.
+* Services shall respond to a successful subscription with HTTP status 201 and set the HTTP Location header to the address of a new subscription resource.
+Subscriptions are persistent and will remain across event service restarts.
 * Clients shall terminate a subscription by sending an HTTP DELETE message to the URI of the subscription resource.
 * Services may terminate a subscription by sending a special "subscription terminated" event as the last message.
-Future requests to the associated subscription resource will respond with HTTP [404](#status-404) status code.
+Future requests to the associated subscription resource will respond with HTTP status code [404](#status-404).

 To unsubscribe from the messages associated with this subscription, the client or administrator simply sends an HTTP DELETE request to the subscription resource URI.